 - Among these are lower urinary tract disorders, including childbirth-related injuries and conditions, urinary incontinence, bladder pain, and recurrent urinary tract infections.

-- Although these conditions are common and costly, research on female lower urinary tract disorder outcomes (including treatment/management effectiveness, cost, healthcare utilization, impact on quality of life, health disparities, prevention, and dissemination & implementation) lags far behind other medical conditions.
+- Although these conditions are common and costly, research on female lower urinary tract disorder outcomes (including treatment/management effectiveness, cost, healthcare utilization, impact on quality of life, health disparities, prevention, and dissemination and implementation) lags far behind other medical conditions.

-- The goal of this T32 program is to train both PhD and MD postdoctoral fellows to conduct high-quality clinical outcomes research in this emerging field.
+- The goal of this T32 program is to train both PhD and MD postdoctoral fellows to conduct high-quality prevention and health outcomes research in this emerging field.

-- Training will be accomplished through an immersive, yet flexible, program designed to provide fellows with the research methodology, clinical exposure, and track record of productivity to succeed in this field.
+- Training will be accomplished through an immersive, yet flexible, program designed to provide fellows with the research methodology, content knowledge, and track record of productivity to succeed in this field.

 Included in the training program

-- Didactic training in clinical outcomes research methodology (through a Master’s degree or coursework, as appropriate) and the full range of female lower urinary tract disorders;
+- Didactic training in prevention and health outcomes research methodology (through a Master’s degree or coursework, as appropriate) and the full range of female lower urinary tract disorders;

 - Individualized mentorship by a dedicated mentoring team (one research methods mentor and one clinical mentor);

 - Access to patients and data from local and national leading studies to create a research program on topics of fellows’ choosing;

 - A multi-faceted career development program, including lectures and small group activities focused on pertinent career development topics;